 - Part A: Course framework;

 - Part B: Course outline and time table:

-- Part C: Detailed teaching syllabus; and
+- Part C: Detailed teaching syllabus;

-- Part D: Instructor manual.
+- Part D: Instructor manual; and

+- Part E: Evaluation and assessment.

 There are also annexes dealing with proposals and examples of situations for the development of scenarios and of "errors of interpretation".